-Our only “To-Dos” over the weekend were to choose how many folks & amount of meat needed, the menu, and to buy the groceries.
+Our only “To-Dos” over the weekend was to choose how many folks & the amount of meat needed, the menu, and to buy the groceries.
 Didn’t do any of that yet or missed this conversation?
 No worries!

 Your only other goals today are to make sure your turkey is in the refrigerator (especially if it’s frozen-it needs 3 days to thaw there!), put canned cranberry sauce in the refrigerator, and write on your planner which two rooms need cleaning the most before Thanksgiving day.